louis-bourgault/chessTD/README.md

 # chess tower defense game

-game design

-at the start the pieces are reset back to their set placed

-Chess based roguelike tower defense game.
-There is a standard 8x8 board that resets at the start of each round (back to either default chess or chess960)
+basically a tower defense game but with chess pieces pieces attack in the way that they would normally attack in chess (bishop diagonally, knight L etc) their locations are reset at the start of each round to the beginnign positions (unless you have a modified otherwise) enemy path is randomised

+its also kind of a roguelike system where there are modifiers that you can use like permanently deleting a piece (useful when pawns are in the way) or changing the dps or making a piece always start the round at a place that you want it to start it.

+so Bloons TD/Chess/Balatro/Slay the Spire

+its really cool

+idk what else to put in this readme

 ```go run main.go```